MerlinHof/merlinhof.de/readme.md

 ## My Personal Website

-This is just my personal website, where I present my personal projects.
+This is just my personal website, where I present myself and my personal projects.